Temple in the Sea at Waterloo + La Brea Lake Excursion - Photo 1

 Temple in the Sea at Waterloo + La Brea Lake Excursion

-On this trip from Port of Spain, we'll visit the famous Temple in the Sea at Waterloo and La Brea Lake, two of the biggest tourist attractions in Trinidad & Tobago.
+On this trip from Port of Spain, we'll visit the Temple in the Sea at Waterloo and La Brea Lake, two significant tourist attractions in Trinidad & Tobago.
 Description.
-At the scheduled time, we will collect you from your chosen hotel in...

 • 8 hours

-On this trip from Port of Spain, we'll visit the famous Temple in the Sea at Waterloo and La Brea Lake, two of the biggest tourist attractions in Trinidad & Tobago.
+On this trip from Port of Spain, we'll visit the Temple in the Sea at Waterloo and La Brea Lake, two significant tourist attractions in Trinidad & Tobago.

 Description